The Stochastic-Quantum Correspondence: Measurements

-The phenomenon of \emph{wave-function collapse} therefore reduces to a prosaic example of conditioning, a conclusion that represents another new result.
+The phenomenon of \emph{wave-function collapse} therefore reduces to a prosaic example of conditioning.

-By contrast, for an observer who does not know the specific measurement result $d\parens{\alpha^{\prime}}$, the correct density matrix $\densitymatrix^{\mathcal{S}}\left(t\right)$ to use is the one defined in \eqref{eq:SubjectFindDensityMatrixFromIntermedAfterMeasurement}.
+By contrast, for an observer who does not know the specific measurement result $d\parens{\alpha^{\prime}}$, the correct density matrix $\densitymatrix^{\mathcal{S}}\left(t\right)$ to use is the one defined in \eqref{eq:SubjectFindDensityMatrixFromIntermedAfterMeasurement} in the previous subsection.
 Again, this density matrix consists of an appropriate probabilistic mixture of conditional or collapsed density matrices that are statistically weighted over the measurement results.

-\subsection{The Measurement Problem}
+\subsection{The measurement problem}

-According to the foregoing treatment of the measurement process, a measuring device is an ordinary physical system that can carry out a measurement of an observable, and then ends up in a final configuration that reflects a definite measurement outcome.
+According to the foregoing treatment of the measurement process, a measuring device is an ordinary physical system that can carry out a measurement of an observable and then ends up in a final configuration that reflects a definite measurement outcome.
 The probabilities for a measuring device's various possible measurement outcomes are given by the textbook Born rule \eqref{eq:DeviceBornRule}, and conditioning on the specific measurement outcome leads to the textbook formula \eqref{eq:SubjectWaveFunctionCollapse} for wave-function collapse.
-Hence, the picture of quantum theory presented in this paper arguably has the resources to solve the measurement problem~\citep{Myrvold:2022piiqt}.
+Hence, this picture arguably has the resources to solve the measurement problem (Myrvold, 2022) .

-The stochastic-quantum correspondence is also helpful for understanding the measurement process in another important way.
-Textbook treatments of quantum theory typically regard measuring devices as axiomatic primitives or posits, without providing clear principles for deciding which kinds of systems merit being called measuring devices and which do not.
-The approach taken toward the measurement process in this paper not only gives a candidate resolution of the measurement problem, but also yields a natural set of criteria for defining what counts as a good measuring device in the first place, without the need to regard measuring devices as special among all other systems in any truly fundamental way.